Nubisa/JXPanel/from_kris_to_oguz.markdown

 c) when updating the plan, i added UnSuspend() call for this particular plan

  should we do also for subPlans?

-d) parent plan has e.g. CPU = 50, sup plan has CPU = empty (unlimited) - does it mean, that he uses value from parentPlan?
-    for now it acts this way
+YES

 - addPlan()
 we put on the form values from parent plan. should we also do the same on updatePlan()